 Lately I’ve been obsessed with the Willey Slide — the 1826 landslide the killed the entire Willey family, innkeepers in desolate but strategic Crawford Notch in the White Mountains, leaving their house intact—now called the Willey House, in the shadow of Mount Willey.
 There, on one hot summer day in the 1970s, I had my first experience with that great American icon, a foot-long hot dog.
 Wrinkled and gamey, with both ends sticking far out the ends of a standard-sized bun, it didn’t sit well.
 I heard the story of the disaster with the morbid fascination of a pre-teen, and prehaps even then I was conscious of the irony of road-food as a typically inappropriate American commemoration of family tragedy.
 The bodies of three of the Willey children were never found.

 I reconnected with the Willeys many years later, when I began to flesh out my wife’s ancestry.
-One New Hampshire progenitor, Sergeant Willey Hill, brought on the suspicion of a connection.
+One New Hampshire progenitor, named Willey Hill, brought on the suspicion of a connection.
 His mother Mary Willey was surely from the same stock.
 Recently I made a concerted web-effort to pin down their Willey line.
-This led me recently, not only to an apparent descent of our Mary Willey, wife of Edward Hill and mother of Willey Hill, but also to an ancestry for her third cousin Samuel Willey, Jr.; a full narrative of the tragedy (as well as can be known, it seems); and many on-line thumbnails of the Bartlett engraving of the Willey House .
+This led me not only to an apparent descent of our Mary Willey, wife of Sergeant Edward Hill and mother of Willey Hill, but also to an ancestry for her third cousin Samuel Willey, Jr.; a full narrative of the tragedy (as well as can be known, it seems); and many on-line thumbnails of the Bartlett engraving of the Willey House.
 Victorian New England, it seems, was just as obsessed with the pathos of this frontier drama as I was.

 It might interest some to see the Willey children’s demonstrable descent from King Edward III of England: